backstreetbrogrammer/35_ParallelStreams/README.md

                        .orElseThrow(); // Java 11
 ```

-It's also very easy to create streams that execute in **parallel** and make use of multiple processor cores.
+It's also straightforward to create streams that execute in **parallel** and make use of multiple processor cores.

-Converting it into **parallel** stream is very simple.
+Converting it into **parallel** stream is elementary.

 **Java 8** introduced the `parallelStream()` method to the `Collection` interface and the `parallel()` method to the
 `BaseStream` interface.